automl/symbolic-explanations-hpo/README.md

 python run_surrogate_explanation_hpobench.py --job_id 0
 ```

-`job_id 0` will run the experiments for logistic regression with hyperparameters `alpha` and `eta0` on the
+`--job_id 0` will run the experiments for logistic regression with hyperparameters `alpha` and `eta0` on the
 dataset blood-transfusion-service-center.
-To reproduce the raw results for all models, hyperparameter
+To reproduce the results for all models, hyperparameter combinations,
-combinations, and datasets shown in the paper, the above commands need to be run for `job_id` between 0-39.
+and datasets shown in the paper, the above commands need to be run for `job_id` between 0-39.

 After running the above commands, to calculate metrics and create plots, run:
 ```
-python metrics_hpobench.py
+python metrics_hpobench.py --job_id 0
-python plot_learning_curves_hpobench.py
+python plot_learning_curves_hpobench.py --job_id 0
-python plot_complexity_vs_rmse.py
+python plot_complexity_vs_rmse.py --job_id 0
-python plot_2d_hpobench.py
+python plot_2d_hpobench.py --job_id 0
 ```

-To limit the number of models and datasets to create plots for, you can adapt those in `utils/hpobench_utils`.

 ## Details on Running the Experiments